-Mr. Malcolm Foley is a fourth-year PhD student in Baylor’s Department of Religion studying the history of Christianity.
-His dissertation investigates African American Christian responses to lynching from the late 19th century to the early 20th century.
+Mr. Malcolm Foley is a fifth-year PhD student in Baylor’s Department of Religion studying the history of Christianity.
+His dissertation investigates African American Protestants responding to lynching from the late 19th century to the early 20th century.

 Before coming to Baylor, Mr. Foley earned a BA in religious studies with a second major in finance and a minor in classics from Washington University in St. Louis.
 During those years, in addition to his degree requirements, he served as a resident advisor for a floor of freshmen, led a men’s Bible study, and acted in many stage productions.
 He subsequently completed a Master of Divinity at Yale Divinity School, focusing on the theology of the early and medieval church.
 During his time there, he served Trinity Baptist Church in New Haven as a pastoral intern.